Expeera/IC-PayPortal/readme.md

 9. To test run `sh test/demo.sh`

 ### 🕹️ API`s
-Here is a step-by-step guide on how to use the `Fiat Payment` Module:
+Here is a step-by-step guide on how to use the `Expeera` Module:

 ### 1. Create New Invoice: